 The order in which we select columns determines which columns are matched.
 For example, look at the screenshot below.
 The columns selected in the first table were Color, Size, then Location (in that order).
 The numbers in the column header identify the order in which the items were selected.
 The columns selected in the second table must be in the same order.

 Using this approach, we can perform multi-column lookups between tables.

 Fuzzy Match Lookup

-As this is a new feature I won’t go into detail here, but you can find out more information in these posts:
+This is quite an advanced feature that requires careful consideration.
+Therefore, we won’t go into detail here, but you can find out more information in these posts:

 - Excel University – Fuzzy match with Power Query

 - Microsoft – Fuzzy match support for Get & Transform (Power Query)

 Power Query does not have lookup functions, such as VLOOKUP, INDEX/MATCH, or XLOOKUP.
 However, using the merge transformation, we can still create exact and approximate matches to lookup values in another table.